Are you expecting twins? Check out this comprehensive list of must haves for twins! It includes everything you’ll need

 - (Get all these in newborn size)

 2 baby carriers or wraps: Baby carriers and wraps allow you to strap your twins close to you.
 Wraps in particular keep them snug and are a great way for your twins to fall asleep in a comfortable position.

 It’s usually better to get a double stroller and either have your older child walk, wear one twin in a carrier or wrap and place the other in the double stroller with your older child, or purchase a standing board you can attach to the stroller that your older child can stand on.

 You’ll want a diaper bag with compartments to separate diapers and wipes from food and pacifiers.
 Extra points if your diaper bag has insulation for bottles.

 2 infant seats*: These seats work great for many functions.
 They entertain your twins since many come with toys and lights they can play with.
 You can also use them for bottle feeding at the same time once your twins can sit upright well.

 Swing*: I sometimes wished I had two swings, but even one will do wonders.
 Swings will help your twins fall asleep, especially if they need to be rocked.

-- 1 pair of nail clippers: Best brand ever: Red Cross infant clippers.
+- A pair of nail clippers: Best brand ever: Red Cross infant clippers.

-- 1 nose sucker: NoseFrida is awesome, or you can use the free ones the hospital gives away to start.
+- Nose sucker: NoseFrida is awesome, or you can use the free ones the hospital gives away to start.